 Running, jumping, skipping and climbing.
 Grasping, pulling, buttoning, tying.
 It may not seem that these skills would be related to sensory play.
 But they definitely are!
+Let’s take a look at how sensory play benefits motor development!

 We all learn about our environments through exploring with our senses.
 We take everything in as we see, hear, touch, smell and taste.